Yassine-Rejeb/tektoSync-The-Cloud-Native-Delivery-Blueprint/README.md

 Follow this step-by-step guide to bootstrap the `tektoSync` environment across your Gitea host and OpenShift Local (CRC) cluster.

+***PS:*** Make sure to remove/change the instances of http://theplayground:3000/ with the URL of your local gitea server.

 ### Phase 1: Git Repository Setup (Gitea Host)

 1. Log into your Gitea instance and generate a **Personal Access Token (PAT)** with repository read/write permissions.